FlowFuse/flowfuse/docs/admin/user_management.md

 user should delete any projects and ensure their teams have alternative owners.
 They can either do this themselves or an Admin user can do it for them.

+### Deleting your own account
+If you are not the sole owner of a team and you are not the only admin, you can delete your own account from "User Settings"

+### Deleting a user account
-Once all teams and projects are removed, the user can be removed using the option in the "Edit User" dialog.
+If the user is not the sole owner of a team and is not the last platform admin user, an administrator can use the option in the "Edit User" dialog to delete the users account